 The installation was scheduled to take two days and commenced on the 8th of September 2008, 4 weeks after placing the order.

-Scaffolding was erected by outside contractors and the team turned up as promised, promptly on the morning of the 8th September.
+Scaffolding arranged by the Company was erected by outside contractors and the companies team of Installers turned up as promised, promptly on the morning of the 8th September.
 2008

 The team of 3 men got to work and marked out the roof for the installation, and fixing of the support brackets and rails onto which the photovoltaic panels would be mounted.